 Lily’s kitchen is dedicated to keeping your dog healthy through its diet.
 The list of herbs and extracts in Lily’s Kitchen Adult Chicken & Duck Complete Dry Dog Food reads like an ethnic apothecary’s inventory.
-This complete kibble meal contains alfalfa, rosehip, chickweed, cleavers, goldenrod, nettles, kelp, celery root and milk thistle.
-It also contains roots of chicory, dandelion and Murdock.
+This complete kibble meal contains alfalfa, rosehip, chickweed, cleavers, goldenrod, nettles, kelp, celery root, and milk thistle.
+It also contains roots of chicory, dandelion, and Murdock.
 And the list still goes on.
 Of course, this kibble’s main ingredient is still chicken and duck.
-Fresh chicken and duck meat makes up 38% with an additional 4% of chicken liver.
+Fresh chicken and duck meat make up 38% with an additional 4% of chicken liver.

 Nourish your dog with nature’s gifts with Lily’s Kitchen Adult Chicken and Duck Complete Dry Dog Food.

 Pooch & Mutt is like the hipster microbrewery of dog food companies.
 It is a small UK based business but with several speciality dog food options.
 Each type of Pooch & Mutt dry dog food was developed for a specific purpose using locally sourced ingredients.

 There is Calm & Relaxed with natural ingredients like chamomile to soothe your overly excitable or anxious dog.
 Poor digestion can also be stressful for your dog.
 Calm & Relaxed also contains probiotics and prebiotics which are stars in aiding digestion.
 This is a grain-free option for those that want to influence their dog’s behaviour through diet.